frrist/TracesOfBreakfast/DEMO.md

 ```

 When the go-routine completes, `MaybeFinishEvent` will complete the LogEvent we associated with the context earlier.
 This is a good way to add event logging when the event spans multiple methods.

-If you would like to try this demo out on your own checkout the [TracesOfBreakfast package](github.com/frrist/TracesOfBreakfast).
-There you find the complete version of this demo, and instructions on running it.